-Normal business expenses incurred in connection with the earning of income are deductible.
+Ordinary business expenses incurred in connection with the earning of income are deductible.
 These include:

-- Rent paid for premises from which business is conducted; - Repair expenses for business premises; - Interest payments to banks, or profit payments to banks based on Islamic principles; - Repair costs of buildings, machinery, plant, or furniture; - Payment of insurance premiums; - Depreciation of assets owned by and used for business, as per Third Schedule of the ITO; - Amortization of license fees; - Land development tax or rents, local rates or municipal taxes for premises; - Employee bonuses or commissions subject to conditions; - Written-off irrecoverable debts; - Previously written-off debts that were not allowed as deductions if the debt has been established as irrecoverable; - Research and development expenses; - Annual membership subscription fees to a registered trade organization or professional institution; - Any expenditure except for capital or personal expenditure, incurred wholly and exclusively for the purpose of business and profession.
+- Rent paid for premises from which business is conducted; - Repair expenses for business premises; - Interest payments to banks and financial institutions; - Repair and maintenance costs; - Insurance premiums incurred and paid for business purposes; - Depreciation charge subject to the permissible limits and conditions set out in the Third Schedule of the ITA: - Amortization allowance, research, and development expenses subject to the permissible limits and conditions set out in the Third Schedule of the ITA; - Land development tax or rents, local rates or municipal taxes; - Employee salary and bonuses subject to conditions; - Written-off irrecoverable debts; - Royalties, technical fees, head office expenses, subject to limitations; - Expenses in commissions, brokerage, discounts or warranty charges relating to sales; - Subscriptions to any club or commercial association, including admission fees, for the use of their facilities; - Any expenditure except capital or personal expenditure incurred wholly and exclusively for business purposes.

-An assessing officer of the NBR has the authority to disallow an expense if they consider the expense not to be directly related with earning of taxable income or the applicable tax has not been withheld at source.
+An assessing officer of the NBR has the authority to disallow an expense if they consider the expense not to be directly related to earning of taxable income or the applicable tax has not been withheld at source.
 Head office charges or allocation of costs may be deducted, provided that the taxpayer can demonstrate that the services are valid business expenditures of the taxpayer in Bangladesh.
-Strong supporting documentation and evidence should be prepared.
+Robust supporting documentation and evidence should be prepared.